David Littleproud: LGBT rights

 In December 2017, Littleproud was one of four members of the House of Representatives to vote against the Marriage Amendment (Definition and Religious Freedoms) Bill 2017, which legalised same-sex marriage in Australia.
 Littleproud had pledged to vote according to the majority response of his electorate of Maranoa in the Australian Marriage Law Postal Survey, and Maranoa recorded a result of 56.1% against legalising same sex marriage.

 In 2023 he called on One Nation leader Pauline Hanson to take action against Mark Latham (One Nation's leader in New South Wales at the time) for a tweet that contained vulgar and homophobic language targeted at Alex Greenwich, a gay man who is the independent member for Sydney.

-After President Donald Trump signed an executive order which stated that the United States federal government will only recognize two genders, male and female, Littleproud called on Australia to adopt a similar policy.
+After United States president Donald Trump signed an executive order which stated that the United States federal government will only recognise two genders, male and female, Littleproud called on Australia to adopt a similar policy.
 Peter Dutton dismissed Littleproud's comments saying that the LNP "does not have any plans to change [their] position in relation to that issue."

 Climate change and renewable energy

-In 2018, Littleproud told The Guardian “I believe the climate is changing.
-Whether it is manmade or not, I don’t really care,” however by 2023 Littleproud described renewable energy as a ‘virus’ and criticised the Albanese government of running a “reckless race” toward renewables.
+In 2018, Littleproud told The Guardian "I believe the climate is changing.
+Whether it is manmade or not, I don't really care," however by 2023 Littleproud described renewable energy as a 'virus' and criticised the Albanese government of running a "reckless race" toward renewables.
 Littleproud has voted consistently against greater action on climate change, including against net zero emission agreements and the Paris Climate Agreement.

-In June 2024, Littleproud opposed the establishment of a wind farm offshore off the Illawarra, and committed to a ‘cap’ on renewable energy investment under a Liberal-National government.
+In June 2024, Littleproud opposed the establishment of a wind farm offshore off the Illawarra, and committed to a 'cap' on renewable energy investment under a Liberal-National government.

 Personal life

 Littleproud has three children.
 He and his wife Sarah announced their separation in 2019, ending a 20-year marriage.
+He is currently married to his second wife Amelia Littleproud.